Illinois CHIP: Children's Health Insurance Program

 All Kids was launched in 2006 under Governor Rod Blagojevich with the stated goal of providing health insurance to every child in Illinois regardless of income, immigration status, or health condition.
 At the time, it was one of the few state programs explicitly designed for near-universal children's coverage — predating the Affordable Care Act's CHIP expansions by several years.

 The program drew national attention as a model for broad children's coverage.
 Illinois was among the first states to use state funds to cover children who did not meet federal immigration requirements, a policy that remains in place today.
-Per HFS, All Kids accepts children regardless of immigration status as long as they live in Illinois.
+Per the National Academy for State Health Policy (NASHP), Illinois operated a combination CHIP program with 296,186 children covered in CHIP-funded All Kids enrollment in federal fiscal year 2018.

 Who qualifies for All Kids in Illinois?

-Children qualify for All Kids if they meet these requirements:
+Children qualify for All Kids if they meet these requirements.

 • Age 18 or younger (up to the 19th birthday)